-Our dogs eat a diet of 4 Health Lamb and Rice kibble made with grassfed New Zealand lamb.
-We give them blue green algae with all important DHA from E3Live.
+Our dogs eat a diet of Victor Hi-Pro Plus and an additional DHA supplement Algae to Omega (easiest way to bulk purchase this).
 This is critical especially for young puppies brain development.
 We also add a vitamin supplement from Dr Peter Dobias https://peterdobias.com/ Our dogs also enjoy fresh and cooked meats, veggies, and oils.
 HEALTHY table scraps are great for your dog!
 Some basics are fish oil, olive oil, coconut oil, cooked greens, cooked root veggies, bits of grass fed beef, sardines, or wild caught salmon, garlic in moderation, and the occasional strawberries, blueberries, and apple.
 I often add the leftover broth from cooking veggies or meat to their kibble.
 They love to chew on smoked or raw bones and enjoy farm fresh eggs and eggshells.
 We avoid corn, wheat, soy, by-products, BHT preservatives, dyes, and chicken (as factory farmed chicken has an omega 3-6 imbalance) in dog foods and prefer to feed a pea free food.

 We supplement this with Only Natural Pet Maxmeat as treats.

 The products suggested here are ones that are recommended on other sources and appear to have good ingredients.
 We do not endorse or have financial interest in these products.